simbulus-io/PyBounce/README.md

 https://docs.docker.com/install/

-Then run the hello-world test describe in part 2.
+Test it by running the hello-world test describe in part 2.

 If you are in a Linux environment, you may want to add your user to the "docker" group so that you can run docker commands without SUDO.
-TO do this, and then _log out and log back in_:
+To do this, run the following command and then _log out and log back in_:

 ```console
 $  sudo usermod -aG docker $USER
 ```